et22/functional_connections_macaque_v1/README.md

 Here, we include intermediate data files in the `output` directory that can be used to replicate all figures.
 The intermediate files contain the cross-correlograms for all pairs of neurons and the output of clustering these cross-correlograms.

 ## Reproducing figures
 To reproduce all figures, clone the repo and run `plot_all.m` in MATLAB and `plot_figures123.ipynb` in Jupyter Notebook or VS code.
+Note that the boxplots in plot_figure5 require MATLAB 2022a or later, but all other plots work in earlier versions of MATLAB as well.

 ## Reproducing all analyses from raw data
 Raw data has been deposited as described in the publication, and can be used to reproduce the results.